TrueC-D/prework-videos-nested-data-structures/README.md

 end
 ```
 + And now we see that this works great.
 Now, we're sort of doing these two steps in one loop here - that is, we're finding the character and then immediately returning the height.
 We can use a higher level iterator for this to separate that out.
 I'm going to go back to my original psuedo code and re-word it slightly.
-+ I'm going to be a bit more abstract and just say we should "find the character with the given name"
++ I'm going to be a bit more abstract and just say we should "find the character with the given name".
 ```ruby
 def character_height(name, star_wars_data)
   # get the array of characters